Srikarmk/100-days-of-code-Srikar/README.md

 ✅ Did a few more pull requests and most of them were merged !

 Slow but tiny progress during the vacation.

+## Day 59 of #100DaysOfCode

+✅ Continued JS DOM course and learnt creating id's and classes using JS.
+✅ Started OpenCV course from @freeCodeCamp with @CodeWithKai .
+✅ Got my first @hacktoberfest PR accepted.!

+Back after a 3 day vacation but with a big bang!